 |1st Semester||2nd Semester||3rd Semester||4th Semester|

-What is more, you will improve your English language skills at an academic level, apply yourself to Microeconomics and Labour Law, learn about how to use application software to support a company’s resource planning.
+What is more, you will improve your English language skills at an academic level.
+Moreover, you learn about how to use application software to support a company’s resource planning.

 |Accounting, Taxation and Auditing||International Accounting|